 Whether you want to give your feet a rest or you’re interested in getting an exclusive tour of the San Diego Zoo, you’ll enjoy the 60-minute cart tour with a knowledgeable guide.
 The guide will share some interesting facts and tidbits about the different animals and plants housed at the zoo while you sit back in comfort.
 You’ll also learn about San Diego Zoo’s conservation efforts and their impact on the world.

 While you pass by some intriguing animals and exhibits, you can step off the cart and snap a few photos before hopping back on and continuing the tour.
 The deluxe cart is large and can accommodate an entire family comfortably, making the tour perfect for family trips to the zoo.
-The tour is rated for all ages and costs $55 and up per ticket.
+The tour is awesome for all ages.
 Tickets to this tour are not included in your San Diego Zoo tickets.

 Early Morning Cheetah Experience